tonymayflower/mini-project/README.md

 # mini-project
 Welcome to mini project.

-This repo contains the mini API.
+This repo contains the mini projet ( MINI API - Factory worker).

 The api is able to :
     * Create a user and list them